North Korea is test-firing missiles again. Here’s what to make of the launches.

 Diplomatic standstill

-Since the collapse of the 2018 summit between Kim and then-president Donald Trump, U.S. and South Korean negotiators have urged North Korea to return to negotiations, assuring that they have no preconditions for the North’s return.
+Since the collapse of the 2019 summit between Kim and then-President Donald Trump, U.S. and South Korean negotiators have urged North Korea to return to negotiations, assuring that they have no preconditions for the North’s return.
 But the Biden administration has not shown it is willing to grant the sanctions relief that Kim seeks.

 The new round of sanctions is likely to fuel North Korea’s complaints that the United States has “hostile policies” toward Pyongyang.
 Kim claims that his missile tests are solely for defensive purposes — to be able to respond in case of an attack by the United States.